 Operational Notification: KSK-2010 will be retired from the root zone, potentially affecting validating resolvers

 The procedure for the replacement of the root KSK, which is described in RFC 5011, began earlier this year with the generation of a new key and its introduction into the DNS root.
 We are now approaching the date planned for the end of the overlap period laid out in the RFC, after which the old key will be retired from use and no longer used to sign records in the zone.
-However, telemetry data collected by ICANN, ISC, and the root server operators indicate that there are still a significant number of validating resolvers which are using only the old, soon-to-be-retired KSK.
-Consequently, ICANN has announced plans to postpone the KSK-2010 key's retirement to allow server operators more time to ensure they are prepared for the change.
+However, telemetry data collected by ICANN, ISC, and the root server operators indicated in 2017 that there were still a significant number of validating resolvers which were using only the old, soon-to-be-retired KSK.
+Consequently, ICANN announced plans to postpone the KSK-2010 key's retirement to allow server operators more time to ensure they were prepared for the change.
 When the old KSK is retired, servers which have not at that time incorporated the new trust anchor will suddenly begin failing validation, as they will be unable to verify signatures generated from the new key, and only the new key will be in use at that time.

 The information in this advisory applies principally to recursive resolvers that are performing DNSSEC validation for their clients.
 If you are not using DNSSEC you do not need to be concerned about this specific issue.